StephenBurroughs/Documentation/Workflows/HENs.md

 How does this look in practice?

-- We have a seperate flowsheet view in which we have our steam system, defined using headers.
+- We have a seperate flowsheet view in which we have our steam system, defined using headers (we may need to consider an additional operation for cold water?).
     - Each header represents one steam system utility. headers have defined inlet properties which sets their utility values (eg temperature and pressure), but have their inlet flow constrained by their outlet demand.
 By default, headers have **ONLY** a condensate and vent outlet.

 - Thermo operations should appear in each flowsheet view, as should mixers/splitters.